-MetalBulkZone(density)
+BulkZone(density, phase_group_to_transfer, name)

-A metallic bulk zone in a process simulation.

-This is representing a large volume in the process, for example the steel melt.
+A bulk zone in a process simulation, this is representing a large volume in the process, for example the steel melt or the top slag.
 A zone is a volume in a process that has identical temperature and composition.
 It has well-defined boundaries to other zones.